 - Comply with the laws and regulations to managing patient information

 While these topics are studied in many of the online medical masters degree programs, the subjects and processes they are applied to are different.

-For instance, while students in a kinesiology masters degree may apply scientific methods to the best way to rehabilitate a knee injury, a pharmacology student may apply the data to see how different medicinal combinations may ease the patient’s pain.
+For instance, while students in a kinesiology masters degree may apply scientific methods to the best way to rehabilitate a knee injury, a pharmacology student may apply the data according to best practices to see how different medicinal combinations may ease the patient’s pain.